ozonesecurity/ozonebase/README.md

 ```

-Ozone is the next generation of ZoneMinder.
+## Excited?
+Want to know more?

+Ozone is is rockstar framework to make development of custom security and surveillance products much easier than today.
 Completely re-written and more modern in architecture.
-While [Version 1](https://github.com/zoneminder) is still used by many, we felt its time to take a fresh approach as a lot of the code is legacy and hard to extend, not to mention that over the last 10 years, technology has evolved significantly.
+Ozone is created by the original developer of ZoneMinder, Phil Coombes.

 Ozone comprises of:

 * server - base framework for developing security and surveilllance servers (like ZoneMinder, for example)